Wie is de Mol? (Dutch TV series) season 23: Episode 5 - Portretten

 The four candidates with the four lowest-value briefcases from the last execution split into two pairs for the assignment.
 One pair stays inside a church with a seating plan, describing characteristics of the 20 churchgoers attending an upcoming church service.
 The other pair must ask the churchgoers questions as they arrive to obtain biographical information about them, and relay this information to the pair inside the church so they can identify each churchgoer and allocate them their correct seat upon arrival.
 For each churchgoer correctly seated, €100 is added to the pot.

-€700 was added to the pot.